FluffyByteSoftware/Stratum/README.md

 - The net10.0 retarget and the Godot migration — Probe-verified, not just "it compiles."

+**Built, wire-verification pending:**
+- The Zone↔ZoneManager registration round trip — a zone signs its id, dials ZoneManager over UDP, gets verified and admitted, and receives a confirmation packet.
+Code-complete on both sides; the manual two-process run that actually proves it on the wire hasn't been done yet.
+Green build ≠ verified.

 **Not built yet:**
 - Any actual gameplay packets.
-There's a channel reserved (`0x03`) for it, and that's next up.
+There's a channel reserved (`0x03`) for it, and that's next up once the zone mesh can hold a registration.
+- ZoneManager's live-zone registry and master clock; Sentinel's client↔zone bridge that will consume the registry.
-- ZoneManager, Zones, the ECS, voxels, AI — the whole simulation side is still just design notes.
+- The ECS, voxels, AI — the whole simulation side is still just design notes.
 - The Godot client itself.
 The server's being proven out first; the client comes after.